minthemiddle/martinbetzeu/source/_posts/quick-tools-vue.md

 There are endless opportunities to create flexible and good-looking tools for your specific needs in very little time!

-[Here is the source](http://jsbin.com/koroyap/5/edit?output) for the tracking tool
+[Here is the source](http://jsbin.com/koroyap/5/edit?output) for the todo tracking tool